MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 - Next status update (if open)
 - Root cause (if closed)

-The issue history page shows incidents and advisories that have been resolved in the past 30 days.
+The issue history page shows incidents and advisories that were resolved in the past 30 days.

 #### Microsoft 365 message center

-The [Microsoft 365 message center](https://admin.microsoft.com/adminportal/home#/messagecenter) provides planned changes for Microsoft 365 services so administrators can plan for in advance.
-For active incidents, each message links to more details in the Microsoft 365 service health page, as previously described.
+The [Microsoft 365 message center](https://admin.microsoft.com/adminportal/home#/messagecenter) publishes planned changes to Microsoft 365 services, allowing administrators to prepare in advance.
+For active incidents, each message links to more details in the Microsoft 365 service health page, as [previously described](#microsoft-365-service-health).

 Sometimes, a message is based on telemetry gathered by Microsoft.
 For example, Microsoft's telemetry knows which type of browser users are using to connect to the Power BI service.
 If Internet Explorer use is detected, you might receive a message reminding you that Power BI no longer supports that browser.